seddonym/grimp/docs/usage.rst

             },
         )

-    :param Sequence[str | set[str]] layers: A sequence, each element of which consists either of the name of a layer module, or a set of sibling layers that at the same level.
+    :param Sequence[Level | str | set[str]] layers: A sequence, each element of which consists either of the name of a layer module, a set of sibling layers, or a :class:`.Level`.
 If ``containers`` are also specified, then these names must be relative to the container.
 The order is from higher to lower level layers.
         *Any layers that don't exist in the graph will be ignored.*
     :param set[str] containers: The parent modules of the layers, as absolute names that you could